 June 2013.
 That’s when the DCEU kicked off, with the debut of Zack Snyder’s modest hit, Man of Steel.
 It’s almost 10 years to the date, and a crowd of press has been summoned to the DC offices on a quiet January afternoon.
 Why?
-Because, as promised by new co-head of DC Studios, James Gunn, the new fate of the DCU was about to be unveiled!Continue reading “The First DC Studios Plans Revealed: A Press Event with James Gunn and Peter Safran”
+Because, as promised by new co-head of DC Studios, James Gunn, the new fate of the DCU was about to be unveiled!Continue reading “The First DC Studios Plans Revealed in Press Event with James Gunn and Peter Safran”

 Keith is still out, so Britney and Dominic are once again joined by Vanessa Shark and Brother Nate Milton to pick up the pieces of the fallout from Warner Bros.
 Discovery’s cancellation of Batgirl and the future of DC and HBO Max.Continue reading “Hard NOC Life 277: DC’s Crisis of Infinite Corporate Mergers”